pixel-saver/pixel-saver/README.md

 the title bar and settings affecting the title bar should reflect in Pixel Saver.
 It **Just Works** !

-For applications using the modern GTK header bar, there are no space savings, but the application title is still displayed in the top panel to achieve a uniform appearance.
+For applications using the modern GTK header bar there are no space savings, as the header bar can contain custom functionality.

 <table>
 	<tr>